Agriculture Related Project Funding

 Requests must be made in writing and include a statement describing the Agricultural related project and the benefit it will provide.
 The approved funding may be used for education, supplies, contracted services, scholarships, sponsorship, equipment, installation and site preparation.

 All funding applications will be forwarded to an ASB Meeting for review for funding consideration.
 Additional information and/or a presentation may be requested.
-Please click the following links for more information for the Application Form, Policy #6306 and Procedure #6306-01.
+Please click the following link for more information: Policy #6306.

 Requests for Agriculture Related Project Funding must be made in writing to the Agricultural Service Board at Mountain View County, Postal Bag 100, Didsbury, Alberta T0M 0W0.